pathogenwatch-oss/mlst/README.md

 You can use the same command with a Core Genome MLST container.
 The tests should also be run automatically when you build a new container.

+## TODO

+* Add more quick tests which don't need a database or blast to tell if something has been broken.